 UMass Boston provides a variety of tools to access and maintain your university email account and manage your password.
 Your UMass Boston email address is used by the university to notify you of important information and should be checked regularly.
-Click the link below to access your mail via the web.

 For information on our Office 365 email service, see our UMass Boston Email FAQ.